i621148/crescent_hill_map/README.md

 # Crescent Hill Map
 Automatically creates a map from gps photo data for location of head stones.
 AI attempts to read the name on the headstone and the birth and death date.
-Each head stone can be edited or deleted:
+Each head stone can be edited or deleted.
+Labels are auto placed but can be moved.

 ![Screenshot Example](Screenshot%202026-09-12%20213606.png)